Trish Starkey, Schneider Electric

 Matt Kisber, Silicon Ranch Corporation

-Matt Kisber is the President and CEO of Silicon Ranch Corporation.
+Matt Kisber is the Co-Founder and CEO of Silicon Ranch Corporation.
 Previously, Kisber served as the commissioner of the Tennessee Department of Economic and Community Development (ECD).
 Appointed Jan.
 18, 2003 through Jan.
 15, 2011, Commissioner Kisber led Tennessee’s efforts that resulted in four $1 billion dollar projects within a one-year timeframe: polycrystalline silicon manufacturers Volkswagen in Chattanooga, Hemlock in Clarksville, Wacker Chemie in Cleveland and Japanese automaker Nissan’s electric vehicle battery operation in Smyrna.

 Under Commissioner Kisber’s leadership at ECD, more than 50 corporate headquarters located in Tennessee, including Nissan North America, International Paper, Louisiana Pacific, Clarcor, Service Master, Asurion and others.
 During his term as commissioner, Tennessee saw more than $33 billion in new capital investment and more than 200,000 new jobs.
 Also, Tennessee consistently ranked among the top five states in the U.S. for business investment, according to top industry magazines like Site Selection, Expansion Management, Area Development, Southern Business and Development and others.
 In 2008, Site Selection named Tennessee the most competitive state in the nation for economic development.